Straight, Swavy and Wavy…

 Personally, I think everyone can benefit from a sulfate-free cleanser, especially people who do not use a lot of additional products in their hair.
 Many of the low-poos (gentle cleansing shampoos) cleanses the hair well.
 The only downside is that you won’t always get much of a lather but you’ll get used to that.
 For straight or swavy/wavy (type 1-2A) hair girls, and guys, that do use a lot of product in their hair ie hairspray, gels, creams, hair oil, leave-in treatments, it might be a good idea to still use a sulfate-based shampoo every now and then to thoroughly clarify the hair.

 However, make sure your conditioner is silicone free!
-It’s fine and dandy using a sulfate-free cleansing shampoo but if you’re following that with a silicone-based conditioner you are not achieving anything apart from perhaps greasier-looking hair.
-The reason for this is because as good as a low-poo is, it will not be enough to remove silicone build-up.
+It’s fine and dandy using a sulfate-free cleansing shampoo but if you’re following that with a silicone-based conditioner you are not achieving anything apart from perhaps product buildup and greasy-looking hair.
+The reason for this is because as good as a low-poo is, it will not be enough to remove any silicone build-up.
 So if your other hair products contain silicones, you’ll need to clarify your hair.
-There are also clarifying methods you can look at ie. Apple Cider Vinegar rinse and Rice Water rinse – the latter is recommended for coloured hair.
+There are also clarifying methods you can look at ie. Apple Cider Vinegar rinse and Rice Water rinse – the latter is recommended for coloured hair as it’s slightly less clarifying.

-I wash my hair once (twice max) a week with a low-poo but when my hair feels a little more dehydrated I like using a conditioning cleanser, also known as a ‘co-wash‘ or ‘no-poo‘ as these shampoo/cleansers have NO LATHER.
-(As I am co-wash conditioning cleanser is my go-to product).
+I wash my hair once (twice max) a week with a low-poo but when my hair feels a little more dehydrated or I’m getting too much hair static, I use a conditioning cleanser, also known as a ‘co-wash‘ or ‘no-poo‘ as these shampoo/cleansers have NO LATHER.
+(Noughty’s 1 Hit Wonder conditioning cleanser is my new fave!).
 Once every few months, I switch out my low-poo for a sulfate-based shampoo and follow with a deep condition or protein treatment for 15-20 mins.
 I’ve found that this routine works well for my hair but you can read more about that in my other posts.

 What else should I avoid if I am following the Curly Girl Method and/or want to look after my hair better?